schemaanalyst-team/ineffective-mutants/README.md

 These Ruby scripts were developed on MacOS, tested on Ubuntu 16.04, and run with the `ruby 2.3.1p112 (2016-04-26) [x86_64-linux-gnu]` version of Ruby.
 The script called `ruby/generate_all.rb` will automatically generate all of the data tables presented in the aforementioned research paper.
+For instance, you could run this script by typing the following command in your terminal window: `ruby generate_all.rb`.
 Here are some more details about these scripts:

-- `_diff_mutants.rb`: Finds mutants in the "mutants" directory for one DBMS but not another
+- `_diff_mutants.rb`: Finds mutants in the "mutants" directory for one DBMS but not another.

-- `_validate_files.rb`: Runs the other scripts that perform various validation checks
+- `_validate_files.rb`: Runs the other scripts that perform various validation checks.

 - `generate_mutant_totals_tables.rb`: Generates the produced, stillborn,
   impaired, equivalent, and redundant mutant tables by schema and by operator